Therapy with Stacey

 What is the difference between “emotional sensitivity” “highly sensitive person” and “Borderline Personality Disorder (BPD)?”

 These terms are often used interchangeably and can overlap.
 I have met and worked with people who are highly sensitive or have extreme emotions but who do not meet the criteria for BPD.
 Some people who have been diagnosed as having BPD actually have Complex Post Traumatic Stress Disorder (C-PTSD.)
+Others are tested and diagnosed as having ADHD or as level one autistic.
+Neurodivergent affirming DBT is possible, with professionals who understand autism and ADHD.

 Whether you are someone that has intense emotions, is extremely sensitive, or has difficulty controlling your emotions, DBT can make your daily life much easier.